What is In-Home Support?

 Recipients may receive assistance with daily tasks, such as:

-To find out if you are eligible for services, stop by our office, or call 530-225-5507 for an appointment.
+To find out if you are eligible for services, call 530-225-5507 for an application or download one here.
 To be eligible, an applicant must:

 - Be a California resident and reside in his/her own home

 - Be age 65 and over, blind or disabled

 - Have low income as set by SSI/SSP standards (if a person's income exceeds SSI/SSP standards, there may be a share of cost)